kubevirt/kubevirt.github.io/_posts/2018-05-22-Use-VS-Code-for-Kube-Virt-Development.markdown

 tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz
 ```

-Now lets Add /usr/local/go/bin to the PATH environment variable.
+Now let's Add /usr/local/go/bin to the PATH environment variable.

-You can do this by adding this line to your /etc/profile (for a system-wide installation) or $HOME/.profile:
+You can do this by adding this line to your /etc/profile (for a system-wide installation) or \$HOME/.profile:

 ```
 export PATH=$PATH:/usr/local/go/bin